Deathtrap (film): Plot

 Playwright Sidney Bruhl debuts his latest in a series of flops and returns home.
-He reveals to his wife Myra that he has received an excellent manuscript from a student, Clifford Anderson, asking for his input.
-He says the best idea he has had lately is to murder its author and produce the play as his own.
+Dejected, he reveals to his wife, Myra, that he has received an excellent manuscript, Deathtrap, from an unlikely former student, Clifford Anderson, asking for Sidney's input.
+Cynically, he reflects that the best idea he has had lately is to murder its author and produce the play as his own.

-Sidney invites Anderson to their home to discuss the script, Deathtrap.
-Myra tries, to no avail, to convince Sidney to work with Clifford as equal partners.
-Sidney entices Clifford to try on a pair of Harry Houdini’s handcuffs, then strangles him with a chain.
+In a telephone conversation with Clifford, Sidney invites him to their home to discuss the Deathtrap script.
+Sidney asks Clifford to be sure to bring all copies of the script to work on.
+Clifford comments that he is unable to make any copies due to his local photocopier being broken.
+This reassures Sidney, who comments to Myra that no copies of the script will be found after he claims authorship.
+To no avail, Myra tries to convince Sidney to work with Clifford as equal partners.
+Clifford admires Sidney's collection of stage props, and Sidney entices him to try on a pair of Harry Houdini's handcuffs, then strangles him with a chain.

-Sidney removes the body but still has to convince Myra to conspire with him.
+Sidney removes the body, which he says he will bury on the property, but has difficulty convincing a traumatized Myra to conspire with him.
+When Sidney returns from burying the body, Myra insists that Sidney must buy the property from her and that they will discreetly divorce.
 She reveals nothing during an unexpected visit from psychic neighbor Helga Ten Dorp.
-Helga senses pain and death in the house, and warns Sidney about a man in boots who will attack him.
+Helga senses pain and death in the house, warning Sidney about a man in boots who will attack him.

-As the Bruhls prepare for bed, Clifford bursts through the bedroom window and beats Sidney with a log, then chases Myra through the house until her weak heart gives out and she dies.
+As the Bruhls prepare for bed, a mud-spattered Clifford bursts through the bedroom window and beats Sidney with a log, then chases Myra through the house until her weak heart gives out and she dies.